Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection: Optimizing the mirror design

 \subsection{Graded-phase mirrors}

-The trade-off between diffractive losses and form factor leads to $\mathrm{FoM}\sim 0.25$ for an ordinary FPR with spherical mirrors.
+The tradeoff between diffractive losses and form factor leads to $\mathrm{FoM}\sim 0.25$ for an ordinary FPR with spherical mirrors.
 This indicates that there is an untapped potential to further increase the FoM if one could maximize $C$ and $Q_{\mathrm{diff}}$ independently.
 Considering that the scan rate is $\propto C^2$, an improvement in $C$ without compromising $Q_0$ is even more desirable.
 One solution is to consider different transverse mode profiles that fill the area more efficiently and drop to zero more rapidly, minimizing diffractive losses.
-In theory, a box-like profile would be best.
-A class of functions that describe both a Gaussian and box-like profile are so-called super-Gaussians,
+In theory, a boxlike profile would be best.
+A class of functions that describe both a Gaussian and boxlike profile are so-called super-Gaussians,

 where $N$ is an integer.
 For $N\rightarrow\infty$, the profile approaches a box function of radius $w_0$.
 To have a resonating mode follow a super-Gaussian profile, the curvature of the mirrors needs to be adapted.
 Graded-phase mirrors have been demonstrated in the optical regime with super-Gaussian profiles of orders up to $N=6$~\cite{Blanger1992,Gerber2003}.
 To our knowledge, they have not been attempted at microwave frequencies.